dprojects/Woodworking/Docs/README.md

 * **Theme:** allows you to choose a color theme for all Woodworking workbench tools.
 Switching the theme causes an immediate preview on the tool interface.
 To save a given theme, press the `save settings` button.
 The `default` means no theme.
 * **Wood thickness:** allows you to set the default thickness of the wood you create.
 This setting is used by tools such as [magicStart](#magicstart), [wires2pad](#wires2pad), [Default panels](#default-panels) and all others.
 * **Wood color:** allows you to set the default color of the wood you create in RGBA color schema.
 This setting is used by tools like [magicStart](#magicstart), [wires2pad](#wires2pad), [Default panels](#default-panels) and all others.
 If you want to revert to the default wood color which is `RGBA = [ 247, 185, 108, 255 ]` leave all fields empty and press the `save settings` button.
+* **Window stays on top:**
+  * `yes` - Tool windows always stay on top of all other applications.
+I personally use this feature when creating documentation.
+I have Krusader (Kwrite Edit) and the new tool window open simultaneously, so I can describe all the options without constantly clicking on the new tool window.
+  * `no` - Enables the default window behavior, i.e. when you switch to another application, the window disappears.
+* **Current selection:**
+  * `yes` - Allows you to bypass the `refresh selection` button.
+When enabled, you do not have to constantly press the `refresh selection` button to load objects into memory, you can simply select them.
+However, this is an experimental option and only works for the [magicMove](#magicmove) tool.
+  * `no` - The default behavior of the tools is that moving objects requires loading the objects into memory by pressing the `refresh selection` button.
 * **save settings:** button saves the current settings in FreeCAD configuration files, i.e. `User parameter:BaseApp/Preferences/Woodworking`.
 This data can be checked, fixed or removed using the parameter editor in FreeCAD, i.e. `Tools -> Edit parameters... -> Preferences -> Woodworking`.

 **Video tutorials:**